SPACE SETTLEMENT SYMPOSIUM 2017

 The abstract MUST include:

-• Names of the authors,; their email addresses and institutional affiliation (if any) and which of the 10 topic areas your presentation best fits into
+- Names of the authors; their email addresses and institutional affiliation (if any) and which of the six topic areas your presentation is best aligned

-- All proposals must be submitted as a one-page Microsoft Word document (.doc, .docx) to the link below.
+- All abstracts must be submitted as a one-page Microsoft Word document (.doc, docx)

 - Use the following naming convention for the file name:

-- All proposals must be submitted to this email address:
+- All proposals must be submitted to Papers@NewWorldsInstitute.Space

 - Note that your presentation may be assigned to a different (but relevant) session depending on how many abstracts we receive in each topic area.